-Buying a property can be a stressful experience - but it doesn't have to be.
+Buying a home can be a stressful experience - but it doesn't have to be.
 Here are a few handy tips to make it as smooth-sailing as possible.

-You need to jump through several hoops when buying a home.
-And even if both you and the seller are keen to exchange contracts promptly, the process can drag on.
+You need to jump through a few hoops when buying a home and even if both you and the seller are keen to exchange contracts promptly, there can be delays.

 So, together with NAEA Propertymark, the professional body for estate agents, we’ve pulled together eight top tips for a smooth property transaction.